Soong sisters

 The Soong sisters were three prominent women in modern Chinese history.
-All three sisters, from eldest to youngest, Soong Ai-ling, Soong Ching-ling, and Soong Mei-ling, married powerful men, respectively, H. H. Kung, Sun Yat-sen, and Chiang Kai-shek.
+All three sisters, from eldest to youngest, Soong Ai-ling (宋靄齡), Soong Ching-ling (宋慶齡), and Soong Mei-ling (宋美齡), married powerful men, respectively, H. H. Kung, Sun Yat-sen, and Chiang Kai-shek.
 Along with their husbands, they played major roles in China's politics and foreign relations in the early 20th century.

-Of Hakka descent, with ancestral roots in Wenchang, Hainan, the sisters were born to American-educated Methodist minister Charlie Soong, who made a fortune in banking and printing, and Ni Kwei-tseng, also a Methodist who came from an Episcopalian family.
+Of Hainanese descent, with ancestral roots in Wenchang, Hainan, the sisters were born to Hainamese American-educated Methodist minister Charlie Soong, who made a fortune in banking and printing, and Ni Kwei-tseng, also a Methodist who came from an Episcopalian family.
 The sisters were raised as Christians in Shanghai and educated in the United States, where they all attended Wesleyan College; Mei-ling, however, left Wesleyan and eventually graduated from Wellesley College.
 Their three brothers were all high-ranking officials in the Republic of China government, one of whom was T. V. Soong.

 Their life stories have been summarized in a saying: "One loved money, one loved power, one loved her country", referring to Ai-ling, Mei-ling, and Ching-ling in that order.